A systematic study of super-Eddington layers in the envelopes of massive stars

-Proximity to the Eddington luminosity has been attributed as the cause of several observed effects in massive stars.
+\abstract {The proximity to the Eddington luminosity has been attributed as the cause of several observed effects in massive stars.
 Computationally, if the luminosity carried through radiation exceeds the local Eddington luminosity in the low-density envelopes of massive stars, it can result in numerical difficulties, inhibiting further computation of stellar models.
-This problem is exacerbated by the fact that very few massive stars are observed beyond the Humphreys-Davidson limit, the same region in the Hertzsprung–Russell diagram where the aforementioned numerical issues relating to the Eddington luminosity occur in stellar models.
-Thus 1D stellar evolution codes have to use pragmatic solutions to evolve massive stars through this computationally difficult phase.
-In this work, we quantify the impact of these solutions on the evolutionary properties of massive stars.
-Using the stellar evolution code MESA with commonly used input parameters for massive stellar models, we compute the evolution of stars in the initial mass range of 10--110\Msun{} at one-tenth of solar metallicity.
-We find that numerical difficulties in stellar models with initial masses greater than or equal to 30\Msun{} cause these models to fail before the end of core helium burning.
-Recomputing these models using the same physical inputs but three different numerical methods to treat the numerical instability, we find that the maximum radial expansion achieved by stars can vary by up to 2000\Rsun{} while the remnant mass of the stars can vary by up to 14\Msun{} between the sets.
-These differences can have implications on studies such as binary population synthesis.
+This problem is exacerbated by the fact that very few massive stars are observed beyond the Humphreys-Davidson limit, the same region in the Hertzsprung–Russell diagram where the aforementioned numerical issues relating to the Eddington luminosity occur in stellar models. } {One-dimensional\LEt{ Avoid beginning a sentence with an abbreviation, and do not begin with a number (unless written out), a formula, or symbol.} stellar evolution codes have to use pragmatic solutions to evolve massive stars through this computationally difficult phase.
+In this work, we quantify the impact of these solutions on the evolutionary properties of massive stars. } {We used\LEt{ A\&A uses the past tense to describe specific methods used in a paper, and the present tense to describe general methods and the findings of recent papers.
+See Sect.
+6 of the language guide https://www.aanda.org/for-authors/language-editing/6-verb-tenses.} the stellar evolution code MESA with commonly used input parameters for massive stellar models to compute the evolution of stars in the initial mass range of 10--110\Msun{} at one-tenth of solar metallicity.} {We find that numerical difficulties in stellar models with initial masses greater than or equal to 30\Msun{} cause these models to fail before the end of core helium burning.
+Recomputing these models using the same physical inputs but three different pragmatic solutions to treat the numerical instability, we find that the maximum radial expansion achieved by stars can vary by up to 2000\Rsun{}, while the remnant mass of the stars can vary by up to 14\Msun{} between the sets.
+These differences can have implications on studies such as binary population synthesis. } {}